aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/create-image-by-setting-path/_index.md

     answer: Visit the [Aspose.PSD forum](https://forum.aspose.com/c/psd/34) for community assistance or open a support ticket through your license portal.
   - question: Is there a free trial available?
-    answer: Yes, you can access the free trial [here](https://releases.aspose.com/).
+    answer: Yes, you can access the free trial [Aspose free trial page](https://releases.aspose.com/).
   - question: Do I need a temporary license for testing?
-    answer: You can obtain a temporary license for testing purposes [here](https://purchase.aspose.com/temporary-license/).
+    answer: You can obtain a temporary license for testing purposes [temporary license request page](https://purchase.aspose.com/temporary-license/).
 ---

 {{< blocks/products/pf/main-wrap-class >}}